-Work done-with dates (6) EST YEARSTO ESTATE Work proposed-with priorities (5) Brief description of Site and Tree Crop (if any) at 1st October, 19 (4) - PLAN OF OPERATIONS: FOREST YEARS Land Classification as at 1.10.19 PLAN OF OP Compt. or Sub-compt.
-Area (2) : Areas to nearest acre Name of Wood, Compartment Number and Sub-compartment Number
+COMPARTMENT NOTES Areas to nearest tenth of hectare PLAN OF OPERATIONS: TEN FOREST YEARS TO ESTATE Work done-with dates (6) G.D.7a Sheet No Work proposed-with priorities (5) Brief description of Site and Tree Crop (if any) at 1st October, 19 (4) , Land Classification as at 1.10.19 Compt. or Sub-compt.
+Area (2) Name of Wood, Compartment Number and Sub-compartment Number (1)